iaminfinity8/VBD/README.md

 ## Getting Started

-You do not need to install it seperately, it is provided in zip format so it is directly started by launching the JAR (EXE if Any).
+You do not need to install it seperately, it is provided in zip format so it is directly accessable by extracting the zip file and executing provided executable file.

 ### Prerequisites